LONDON MARKETS: FTSE 100 Breaks 4-day Losing Streak As Oil Rallies

 ADVERTISEMENT

-May is trying to secure backing from the Democratic Unionist Party (DUP) to sustain a minority Conservative government, after her party lost its parliamentary majority in the general election earlier in June.
+May had been trying to secure backing from the DUP after her party lost its parliamentary majority in the general election earlier this month.
 That loss was a blow to the prime minister's standing as she leads the U.K. through the Brexit divorce (http://www.marketwatch.com/story/may-offers-permanent-residency-plan-for-eu-citizens-post-brexit-2017-06-22) negotiations, which began last week.

 (END) Dow Jones Newswires